ObserveObserver/sezScripts/README.md

 # sezScripts
-scala scripts for Microbot, all WIP, all (mostly!) pure fp scala. when they're tidy ill release a jar and the pom.xml's required.
+scala scripts for Microbot, all WIP, all (mostly!) pure fp scala. when they're tidy ill release a jar and the pom.xml's required

+**REPLACE THE POM.XML WITH THIS ONE IN RUNELITE-CLIENT**

 works at least under java 17+